A sound business plan is an important element in leading your business to success

 Superlatives and strong adjectives like “major,” “incredible,” “amazing,” “outstanding,” “unbelievable,” “terrific,” “great,” “most,” “best” and “fabulous” don’t have a place in a business plan.
 This is especially important when talking about finance management.
 Sure you want to look good, but resist optimism here.
 Use half of what you think is reasonable.
 It’s better to underestimate than set expectations that aren’t fulfilled.

 Be the best business leader you can be and reach the full potential of your business.
 Work with a Business Coach.
-My extensive clientele consists of companies based in Leicester, Derby, Nottingham and West Midlands.
-Discover how REACH Business Coaching can help you grow your business by attending our free workshops and seminars.
+My extensive clientele consists of companies based in all of the Midlands including Leicestershire, Derbyshire, Nottinghamshire and Staffordshire.
+Discover how REACH Business Coaching can help you grow your business!